 In Spain, there are tax allowances and exemptions available for certain types of assets or for specific family relationships.
 For example, spouses and children may be entitled to a higher tax-free allowance, and there may be exemptions for family homes or certain types of business assets.

 One way to reduce your inheritance tax bill is to gift assets during your lifetime.
-This can be particularly beneficial if the recipient is a close family member, as there may be reduced tax rates or exemptions available.
+This can be particularly beneficial if the recipient is a close family member.
+That’s because there may be lesser tax rates or exemptions available.

 A trust is a legal arrangement where assets are transferred to a trustee to manage for the benefit of one or more beneficiaries.
 Depending on the structure of the trust, it may be possible to reduce or avoid inheritance tax.

 Inheritance tax planning can be complex, and the rules can vary depending on the region of Spain you are in.
-It is therefore advisable to seek professional advice from a tax advisor or lawyer who specializes in inheritance tax planning.
+At Lexidy, we advise you to seek professional advice from a tax advisor or lawyer who specializes in inheritance tax planning.

 Ways to Reduce Your Inheritance Tax Bill on a Business in Spain

-There are certain tax incentives available in Spain that can help reduce the inheritance tax on a business.
-For example, there may be tax deductions available for the value of certain business assets, or for the value of the business if it meets certain conditions.
+For instance, there might be tax deductions available for the value of certain business assets or for the overall value of the business if it meets specific conditions.

-You should do your Inheritance tax planning well in advance, and it may involve restructuring the ownership of the business or transferring ownership to family members or a trust.
+Inheritance tax planning should be done well in advance, and it may involve restructuring the ownership of the business or transferring ownership to family members or a trust.
 This can help to reduce the value of the business that is subject to inheritance tax.

 Inheritance tax planning for a business can be complex and may require the advice of a tax advisor or lawyer who specializes in this area.

-It’s worth noting that inheritance tax rules change over time.
-Therefore, it’s important to stay up-to-date on the latest developments as they come out.
+It’s worth noting that inheritance tax rules change over time, so it’s important to stay up-to-date on the latest developments as they come out.

 Final Words: Planning for your Estate Early